danielebruneo/remarkable2-hacks/README.md

 - `systemctl enable --now xochitl`

 ### Compatibility
+BETA!!!

 The RM2 support on Oxide is still being properly implemented and it's still on a "beta" phase.
 But it kinda works.
+Some bug has to be expected!!!
+(PLease see below!)

-The main things is that Oxide was thought to work together with the physical buttons the RM1 had, while the RM2 has none.
+One of the main thing to solve is that Oxide was thought to work together with the physical buttons the RM1 had, while the RM2 has none.
 For instance, without the buttons, once you launch an app, you won't be able to go back to the launcher if the app has no exit button.
 To help us handling that Genie comes to the resque (see below).
+We'll set a gesture (two fingers tapping) for that!

+### Bugs
+The worst that happens to me with the current testing version in toltec is that the device come back from standby with a blank screen.

+If you get a blank screen awakening RM2, tap with two fingers and, thanks to genie, you'll be back to Oxide.

 ## Genie
 https://github.com/rmkit-dev/rmkit/tree/master/src/genie